Klaus Maria Brandauer: Career

 Following his role in Mephisto, Brandauer appeared as Maximillian Largo in Never Say Never Again (1983), a remake of the 1965 James Bond film Thunderball.
 Roger Ebert said of his performance: "For one thing, there's more of a human element in the movie, and it comes from Klaus Maria Brandauer, as Largo.
 Brandauer is a wonderful actor, and he chooses not to play the villain as a cliché.
 Instead, he brings a certain poignancy and charm to Largo, and since Connery always has been a particularly human James Bond, the emotional stakes are more convincing this time."

 He starred in Out of Africa (1985), opposite Meryl Streep and Robert Redford.
 Brandauer was nominated for an Oscar and won a Golden Globe for the performance.
 In 1987, he was the Head of the Jury at the 37th Berlin International Film Festival.
-In 1988 he appeared in Hanussen opposite Erland Josephson and Ildikó Bánsági.
+In 1988, he appeared in Hanussen opposite Erland Josephson and Ildikó Bánsági.

 Brandauer was originally cast as Marko Ramius in The Hunt for Red October.
 That role eventually went to Sean Connery, who played James Bond to Brandauer's Largo in Never Say Never Again.
 He co-starred with Connery again in The Russia House (1990).

 His other film roles have been in The Lightship (1986), Streets of Gold (1986), Burning Secret (1988), White Fang (1991), Becoming Colette (1991), Introducing Dorothy Dandridge (1999, as director Otto Preminger), and Everyman's Feast (2002).
 In 1989, he participated in TF1's two-part historical film La Révolution française, playing the role of Georges Danton.
 He has also appeared as King Nebuchadnezzar II in 1998, in Time Life's Jeremiah, from The Bible Collection: The Old Testament.

 Brandauer has directed two films: Seven Minutes (1989), in which he starred as attempted Hitler assassin Georg Elser; and Mario and the Magician (1994), based on the 1929 novella by Thomas Mann, in which he starred as Cipolla, a magician with hypnotic powers.

 In August 2006, Brandauer's much-awaited production of The Threepenny Opera gained a mixed reception.
 Brandauer had resisted questions about how his production of Bertolt Brecht and Kurt Weill's classic musical comedy about the criminal MacHeath would differ from earlier versions, and his production featured Mack the Knife in a three-piece suit and white gloves, stuck to Brecht's text, and avoided any references to contemporary politics or issues.

+In March 2013, Brandauer starred in a Peter Stein production of Samuel Beckett's Krapp's Last Tape.